Red Sox vs. Blue Jays Player Props Betting Odds

 Verdugo Stats

-- Verdugo will look for his fifth straight game with a hit in this matchup.
-In his last five games he is batting .348 with four doubles, two home runs, a walk and six RBI.
+- Verdugo will look for his sixth straight game with a hit in this matchup.
+During his last five outings he is hitting .391 with four doubles, two home runs, two walks and five RBI.

 Verdugo Recent Games